Best WooCommerce paywall plugin

 1. To get started, install and activate the WooCommerce Product Table plugin on your WordPress site.

-2. The setup wizard will open automatically - use it to set up the defaults for your product table.
+2. The setup wizard will open automatically - use it to set up your first product table.
 For example:

 • Specify all the columns that you want to show in your product table using the Columns field.